dlt-hub/dlt/docs/website/docs/intro.md

 ```
 Unlike other solutions, with dlt, there's no need to use any backends or containers.
 Simply import `dlt` in a Python file or a Jupyter Notebook cell, and create a pipeline to load data into any of the [supported destinations](dlt-ecosystem/destinations/).
 You can load data from any source that produces Python data structures, including APIs, files, databases, and more.

 The library will create or update tables, infer data types and handle nested data automatically.
-Here's a few examples:
+Here are a few examples:

 <Tabs
   groupId="source-type"